Epiphone Les Paul 100 ENB-EBCH1 Ebony Guitar Review

 Comparison to Competitors

+Epiphone lists the same model in other colors, including the Les Paul 100 in heritage cherryburst, and the cheaper Les Paul Special-II E1 sits below it.
 When stacked against competitors like the Squier Bullet Stratocaster or the Ibanez GRX20, the Les Paul 100 holds its own.
 While the Squier might edge ahead in terms of lightweight playability and the Ibanez boasts a slightly thinner neck, the Epiphone Les Paul 100 excels in providing that signature Les Paul tone and aesthetic.
 The mahogany body gives it a warm, resonant sound that the basswood bodies of its competitors often lack.

 What it lacks in refinement, it makes up for in versatility.
 This guitar can handle everything from jazz to metal, making it a strong contender for players who want to experiment with different genres.